jtzjtz12/Spectrum-analyzer-2.4-GHz/README.md

 * The device is designed to scan the 2.4-GHz frequency range.
 * Bluetooth devices with a channel width of 1-MHz.
 * Wi-Fi devices with a channel width of 5 - 40-MHz.
+* The numbers on the graph correspond to the Wi-Fi channel numbers.
 * The module listens to each channel in the 1-MHz range and builds a graph of their workload, which can be used to judge the quality of the radio range.
 * A graph of one color displays the state of the frequency range in the current time,a different color will be the graph with the history of maximum load.